FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 ### GenerateInitialClusterFile

 The `GenerateInitialClusterFile` creates the cluster file for the cluster.
 If the cluster already has a cluster file, this will take no action.
 The cluster file is the service discovery mechanism for the cluster.
-It includes addresses for coordinator processes, which are chosen statically.
+It includes addresses for coordinator podNames, which are chosen statically.
 The coordinators are used to elect the cluster controller and inform servers and clients about which process is serving as cluster controller.
 The cluster file is stored in the `connectionString` field in the cluster status.
 You can manually specify the cluster file in the `seedConnectionString` field in the cluster spec.
 If both of these are blank, the operator will choose coordinators that satisfy the cluster's fault tolerance requirements.
-Coordinators cannot be chosen until the pods have been created and the processes have been assigned IP addresses, which by default comes from the pod's IP.
+Coordinators cannot be chosen until the pods have been created and the podNames have been assigned IP addresses, which by default comes from the pod's IP.
 Once the initial cluster file has been generated, we store it in the cluster status and requeue reconciliation so we can update the config map with the new cluster file.

 ### RemoveIncompatibleProcesses